adiwg/mdEditor-doc/record/edit/record-funding/allocation.md

 * The **Source **is the original sources of funds.

-* **Recipient **describes the recipient of the funds.
+* **Recipient **describes the recipient of the funds

-  * If there are multiple recipients, user must add separate funding allocation for each recipient.
+  * If there are multiple recipients, user must add separate funding allocations for each recipient.

 * The** Matching** check box refers to matching funds or in-kind services.